jepstein-eagle/adaptable/README.md

  - [Plugins](./packages/plugins/README.md)

-> Previously the main source of AdapTable Help was our [Zendesk Pages](https://adaptabletools.zendesk.com/hc/en-us) but these have been replaced by these Read Me docs and the Developer Documentation that is automatically produced and therefore always up to date.
+> Previously the main source of AdapTable Help was our [Zendesk Pages](https://adaptabletools.zendesk.com/hc/en-us) but these have been replaced by these 'Read Me' docs and the Developer Documentation that is automatically produced and therefore always up to date.

 ## More Information